ssruoh/CI_MS4/README.md

 * Responsive on all screen sizes.
 * All pages have a uniform navigation bar and footer.
 * Signup and Login pages.
-* Profile pages.
+* Profile pages, where stored delivery information and past orders may be viewed.
 * Product category selection in navigation menu.
 * Product search functionality with the search bar.
-* Product pages showing info for each product.
+* Product pages showing info for each product, and a button to add a specified number of products to bag.
 * Logged in users may submit, edit and delete their own articles for others to view.
 * Logged in users may submit and delete their own product reviews.